simonw/til/aws/athena-newline-json.md

 I recently needed to run a search against those logs.
 I decided to use [AWS Athena](https://aws.amazon.com/athena/).

+(Scroll to the bottom for a cunning shortcut using GPT-3.)

 ## The log format

 My logs are shipped to S3 using [Vector](https://vector.dev/).
 It actually creates a huge number of tiny gzipped files in my S3 bucket, each one representing just a small number of log lines.